Fadydesoky/Software-Quality-Intelligence-Platform/README.md

 Most teams don’t lack effort — they lack visibility.

 Codebases grow, deadlines shrink, and quality becomes something you “feel” instead of measure.
 That’s where problems start: hidden bugs, rising complexity, unstable releases.

 Qualioro turns that ambiguity into something concrete:
 - A clear quality score
 - A visible risk level
 - A breakdown of what’s actually driving issues

 ---

+## Design philosophy

+Qualioro is built around one idea: clarity over complexity.

+Instead of overwhelming teams with metrics, it focuses on a small set of signals that actually drive quality — and turns them into clear, actionable insights.

+---